rupalkhilari/genome-designer/extensions/simple/README.md

 This extension does not have any visual element - it simply exists and interacts with the app non-visually.

 No building or installation is necessary.

+### Files

+#### package.json

+`package.json` is most easily created by running `npm init`.

+For front-end extensions, the field `region` is required.

+#### index.js

+This is the file that is actually served and executed on the client.

+Extensions may simply register to the store etc by interacting with the GC API at `window.gd`